-To support I/O fencing, these platforms require a Brocade Fibre Channel switch sold and supported by SGI.
-The fencing network connected to the Brocade switch must be physically separate from the private heartbeat network.
+To support I/O fencing, platforms require a Fibre Channel switch; for supported switches, see the release notes.
+The fencing network connected to the switch must be physically separate from the private heartbeat network.

 Note: I/O fencing differs from zoning.
 Fencing is a generic cluster term that means to erect a barrier between a host and shared cluster resources.
 Zoning is the ability to define logical subsets of the switch (zones), with the ability to include or exclude hosts and media from a given zone.
 A host can access only media that are included in its zone.
 Zoning is one possible implementation of fencing.